jonohr/kvartersmenyn-cli/README.md

 A small terminal tool that fetches lunch menus from [kvartersmenyn.se](https://www.kvartersmenyn.se/).
 You provide one or more areas via config or flags; if missing, you will be prompted to paste a kvartersmenyn URL on startup.

+Disclaimer: This project is vibe-coded and may have rough edges.

 ## Install (binary)

 From a cloned repo: